At Pulse Nightclub, A Death Toll That Might Not Have Been So High

 "We didn't have formalized training," Davis said.
 "We didn't have a policy.
 We didn't have a procedure.
 We had the equipment [bulletproof vests].
 But it was locked up in EMS in a storage closet ...And unfortunately we were a day and a dollar too late. "

-in 2013, the city of Orlando Fire Department assigned Saez, an assistant chief, to create its active shooter policy.
+In 2013, the city of Orlando Fire Department assigned Saez, an assistant chief, to create its active shooter policy.

-Saez said he began by using the policy adopted by Arlington County, Virginia, as the backbone of his draft but stopped when he learned that another group within the fire department was also working on the project.
+Saez said he began by using the policy adopted by Arlington County, Va., as the backbone of his draft but stopped when he learned that another group within the fire department was also working on the project.
 When he tried to merge the two groups together, he was instead told that the other group would handle the policy.

 "They were, for a lack of a better word, gun-shy about how aggressive we were gonna get," said Saez, "The whole active shooter thing, it wasn't rocket science, it was common sense."